Urge Congress to Invest in the Economic Futures of America’s Workers and Learners

 - Workforce data systems and Education, Innovation and Research (EIR) grants supporting innovation

-Now is the time to contact your representatives in Congress to express your opposition to these proposed cuts and encourage lawmakers to preserve and increase federal investments in economic opportunity for Americans.
+Now is the time to contact your representatives in Congress to preserve and increase federal investments in education and workforce development.

 You can use the form at right to send a message to members of Congress.